sy1019/EffiNet/README.md

-# SEffiNet
+# EffiNet

-The code is associated with the following paper: S. Liu, J. Ren, Z. Chen, et al., SEffiDiag: a Super Efficient Framework for Breast Cancer Diagnosis in Multi-Gigapixel Whole Slide Images, which is currently in its peer-review process.
+The code is associated with our paper which is currently submitted to the IEEE International Conference on Bioinformatics and Biomedicine (BIBM).

 ## 1.Installation
 -	Install PyTorch (1.4.0).